Implementation Grants

 Budget: $60,000 total | ~$5500 per award

-All UO Faculty (Tenured, Tenure-track, and Career) are eligible to apply.
+Eligibility Criteria All career and tenure-related faculty are eligible to apply.

 Implementation Grants are awarded to projects at all stages of completion, including projects in very nascent phases.
 In fact, an implementation grant can be instrumental in developing community collaborative goals in the early design phases of a new project.
 Faculty are eligible to receive an Implementation Grant at the same time as other internal funding (including IDEAL Campus Climate Matching Grants and Williams Fund).
 Applications for other funding should be made clear in the project proposal along with disclosure of other funds awarded.